x3a1n4/Minr/readme.md

 ## Known Bugs
 [None at the moment!]

-## To Add
-Show rabbits tool (show all invisible rabbits in thirty block area)
 ## Future Ideas
 These are some ideas that I have for the future.
 They may or may not be implemented, roughly in order of listing
 + Gradients